UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 >> The data used in these lessons are taken from interviews of farmers in two
 > countries in eastern sub-Saharan Africa (Mozambique and Tanzania).
 These
 > interviews were conducted between November 2016 and June 2017 and probed
-> household features (e.g. construction materials used, number of household
+> household features (e.g., construction materials used, number of household
-> members), agricultural practices (e.g. water usage), and assets (e.g. number
+> members), agricultural practices (e.g. water usage), and assets (e.g., number
 > and types of livestock).
 >
 > This is a real dataset, however, it has been simplified for this workshop.
 If